snimu/blog/contents/modded-nanogpt-multi-output/article.md

 This is a reduction in final run time of ~8.54 seconds.

+### Record - Reproduction

+TODO: write about Larry's reproduction on the small track.

 ### Lambdas

 We don't just perform a sum between the outputs of layers 11 and 15, but a weighted sum; and those scalar weights are learned.
 So what values do they take?